-Using exploratory analysis in 3D you can investigate your data by interactively creating graphics and editing analysis parameters on-the-fly.
+Using exploratory analysis in 3D, you can investigate your data by interactively creating graphics and editing analysis parameters in real time.
 The interactive tools help you create analytical objects by clicking in the scene or using input source layers.
 You can manipulate analysis parameters and receive real-time visual feedback in the scene.

 There are five exploratory analysis tools:

 - The Line of Sight tool creates sight lines to determine if one or more targets are visible from a given observer location.

 - The View Dome tool determines the parts of a sphere that are visible from an observer located at the center.

 - The Viewshed tool determines the visible surface area from a given observer location through a defined viewing angle.

 Each tool uses a different method to achieve visibility analysis and has customizable creation methods and parameter values.
 The analysis feedback in the view is color-coded to distinguish what is obstructed, unobstructed, and out of range.

 The 3D exploratory analysis tools operate on the terrain and data layers currently visible in a scene view.
 The accuracy of their calculations is based on the 3D objects and their level of detail.
 The level of detail can vary based on the scene's camera position and your graphics hardware specifications.

 For 2D analysis, or for high-precision needs, the following analogous geoprocessing tools are recommended:

 Specific solutions also exist to answer visibility questions by using files created with ArcGIS Solutions for Visibility Assessment.

 Access the 3D exploratory tools

-In a scene, on the Analysis tab, in the 3D Exploratory Analysis group, click the Interactive Analysis drop-down menu and click a tool.
+In a scene, on the Analysis tab, in the Workflows group, click the Exploratory 3D Analysis drop-down menu and click a tool.
 Any customized template you save is added to the gallery list.
 See the Update and manage analysis objects section below to learn more about templates.

-Once you select a tool, review and set creation properties on the Exploratory Analysis pane.
+Once you select a tool, review and set creation properties in the Exploratory Analysis pane.
 The tool is active to begin adding analysis objects in the view.
 Any selected analysis object can be updated in the view using interactive handles or using the Properties tab in the Exploratory Analysis pane.

 Creation methods and tips